-The piping between the outdoor units must be routed level or slightly upward to avoid the risk of oil retention into the piping.
+- The piping between the outdoor units must be routed level or slightly upward to avoid the risk of oil retention into the piping.

-- a To indoor unit

-- b Piping between outdoor units

-- X Not allowed

-- O Allowed

-- To avoid the risk of oil retention to the outmost outdoor unit, always connect the stop valve and the piping between outdoor units as shown in the 4 correct possibilities of the figure below.
+- а To indoor unit - Piping between outdoor units Not allowed (oil remains in piping) b - X ο Allowed - · To avoid the risk of oil retention to the outmost outdoor unit, always connect the stop valve and the piping between outdoor units as shown in the 4 correct possibilities of the figure below.